 Dr. Amin’s international partnerships have resulted in over 60 papers co-authored by professors and students abroad.
 He has received Certificates of Appreciations for his successful research collaborations and graduate student advising from University of Wollongong, Australia; Technical University of Darmstadt, Germany; Nanyang Technological University, Singapore; Grenoble Institute of Technology, France; University of Montenegro, Montenegro; and Polytechnic University of Catalonia, Spain.

-Dr. Amin has received federal research funds, exceeding $17M, from DARPA, the Office of Naval Research (ONR), Rome Lab (RL), US Air Force Research Lab (AFRL), US Air Force Office of Scientific Research (AFOSR), US Army Research Lab (ARL), The Army Research Office (ARO), US Government Office of Research and Development, and the National Science Foundation (NSF).
-His international research sponsors include the Australian Research Council, Australia, and Defense Research and Development, Canada.
+Dr. Amin has received federal research funds, exceeding $20M, from DARPA, the Office of Naval Research (ONR), Rome Lab (RL), US Air Force Research Lab (AFRL), US Air Force Office of Scientific Research (AFOSR), US Army Research Lab (ARL), The Army Research Office (ARO), US Government Office of Research and Development, and the National Science Foundation (NSF).
+His international research sponsors include the Australian Research Council, Australia, Defense Research and Development, Canada, and Qatar National Research Fund.
 His industry sponsors include General Electric, Lockheed Martin, the Boeing Company, InterDigital Communication Corp, Comcast Cellular, BAE Systems, and the Sarnoff Corporation.
 He served as a consultant to Micronetics Wireless, ELCOM Technology Corporation, Ablaze Systems, Inc., Rajant Corporation, VerdaSee Solutions, Inc., and VIZ Manufacturing Company.

 Dr. Amin was the Guest Editor of the Journal of Franklin Institute September-08 Special Issue on Advances in Indoor Radar Imaging.
 He was a Guest Editor of the IEEE Transactions on Geoscience and Remote Sensing May-09 Special Issue on Remote Sensing of Building Interior; a Guest Editor of the IET Signal Processing December-09 Special Issue on Time-Frequency Approach to Radar Detection, Imaging, and Classification; and a Guest Editor of the IEEE Signal Processing Magazine November-13 Special Issue on Time-frequency Analysis and Applications.